EXPLAINER-What's in Trump's Middle East peace plan

 "Trump's statement is aggressive and it will spark a lot of anger," Hamas official Sami Abu Zuhri told Reuters.
 "Trump's statement about Jerusalem is nonsense and Jerusalem will always be a land for the Palestinians."

 The Palestinian leadership has argued that Washington can no longer be regarded as a mediator after a series of Trump decisions that delighted Israel but infuriated Palestinians.
-These included recognising Jerusalem as the capital of Israel, moving the U.S. Embassy in Israel from Tel Aviv to Jerusalem, and slashing hundreds of millions of dollars in humanitarian aid to the Palestinians.
+Those included recognising Jerusalem as the capital of Israel, moving the U.S. Embassy in Israel to Jerusalem from Tel Aviv, and slashing hundreds of millions of dollars in humanitarian aid to the Palestinians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)